ON THIS PAGE

 At the beginning of an expression, used to denote where the command begins, where there might be some ambiguity. |

-login class have access to configuring and viewing interface configuration
+login class have access to viewing and configuring the interface

 $ |